• Skip to primary navigation

 • Nuts - Instead of pepitas, toast pine nuts, walnuts, or pecans if you want a nuttier flavor.

-• Store Bought Pasta Sheets - Instead of homemade pasta you can use fresh store bought pasta sheets from whole foods or an Italian market.
+• Store-bought pasta sheets - Instead of homemade pasta you can use fresh store bought pasta sheets from whole foods or an Italian market.

 • Manchego cheese - Replace some of the Parmigiano Reggiano or parmesan with Manchego cheese to add a rich and zesty flavor.